-- Request to add 1 dwelling unit per 1.25 acres, thereby resulting in a maximum of 3,897 units on the approximate 4871.57 acres. - Request to add a model row within each Development Pod (Pods A, B, C, D, E, and F) - Request approval for 136.88 acres +/- (gross) of public and private Civic Uses - Request approval for 55.89 acres +/- (gross) of Commercial / Retail Uses in three (3) commercial pods (Total SF combined for Commercial Retail is 300,000 square feet and Commercial Office is 50,000 SF) - Request to provide access to each development Pod, Civic Pod, and Commercial / retail /office Pod as indicated on the overall Master Plan. - Request for a Type II Waiver to allow an additional 10% or a total of 50% of the local named streets to terminate in a cul-de-sac. - Request for several Type II Concurrent Variances associated with perimeter buffers.
-(See description and details beginning on page 32)
+- Request to add 1 dwelling unit per 1.25 acres, thereby resulting in a maximum of 3,897 units on the approximate 4871.57 acres. - Request to add a model row within each Development Pod (Pods A, B, C, D, E, and F) - Request approval for 136.88 acres +/- (gross) of public and private Civic Uses - Request approval for 55.89 acres +/- (gross) of Commercial / Retail Uses in three (3) commercial pods (Total SF combined for Commercial Retail is 300,000 square feet and Commercial Office is 50,000 SF) - Request to provide access to each development Pod, Civic Pod, and Commercial / retail /office Pod as indicated on the overall Master Plan. - Request for a Type II Waiver to allow an additional 10% or a total of 50% of the local named streets to terminate in a cul-de-sac. - Request for a Type II Concurrent Variance located along the north limits of Pod F, south of the existing District Park F. (See description and details beginning on page 32)